vijayboppudi/RAG-Agent-Medical/README.md

 <details>
 <summary>Click to expand</summary>

-1. Document Processing
+1. Document Processing: Medical documents are processed and chunked
-2. Chunking
+2. Embedding Generation: Text chunks are converted to vector embeddings
-3. Embeddings
+3. Vector Storage: Embeddings stored in Qdrant vector database
-4. Vector Search
+4. Query Processing: User questions are embedded and matched
-5. LangGraph Agent
+5. RAG Generation: Retrieved chunks used as GPT context
-6. UI Rendering
+6. UI Rendering: Responses shown with citations

 </details>